nakamasato/mini-kube-scheduler/README.md

 - `Service`:
     - Initialize Scheduler and set the event handler for informer with `New()`
     - Call `Scheduler.Run()` to start `Scheduler`.
+- `SchedulingQueue`: Store Pods to schedule to a node.
+    - `activeQ`: A queue to store Pods to start scheduling.
+    - `unschedulableQ`: A queue to store Pods that are failed to schedule (with the plugins that made it unschedulable.)
+    - `podBackoffQ`: A queue to store Pods that are in back-off state.

 Diagram: